 - Support from a monthly foster care support group

-- Support from the Newham Foster Carers’ Association
+- Membership of Newham Foster Carers’ Association

 - Free membership to Fostering Network, an independent support organisation for foster carers

 - Baby and toddlers